conner-mcnicholas/KafkaFraudDetection/README.md

 # KafkaFraudDetection

-## Building A Streaming Fraud Detection System With Kafka And Python and Docker
+## Building A Streaming Fraud Detection System With Kafka, Python, and Docker

 This application generates a stream of transactions and processes them to detect which ones are potential fraud.<br>
 Fake transactions are generated on one end with a transaction generator, then filtered for suspicious activity<br>